The Lesson of the

 Last winter, I left my job for 3 months, traveled with my daughter, Catie, hiking with she and my daughter, Christine, through the wooded areas of Virginia beach near Christine’s house, then adventuring further throughout the south during these cold months, languishing at Rasayana Cove Retreat in the glorious swamps of southern Florida, frolicking in the balmy Florida Keys, the Everglades, and Florida’s west coast, all the while, processing the incredible raw downloads from my shamanic, transformational experience with Red Dragon.

 I understood more and more, that this purpose was much bigger than I originally realized, and that my mission and purpose is to create magic.
 When I finally returned to the hospital, I wound down my role, decreasing hours.
 However, an amazing thing happened there, too.
 I recognized what I love about my work; my true connection with people, patients, peers, and how I still have so much heart for it.
-Meanwhile, I have cranked up my role as the Wizard of Magical Change.
-Even the executive director of our department at work consults me on how to create magic in the lives of our employees.
+Meanwhile, I have augmented and expanded my role as Change Agent to Wizard of Magical Change.
+Even the executive director of our department at work occasionally consults me on how to create magic in the lives of our hospital employees.
 I emit the frequency of magic!
 Who wouldn’t LOVE THIS!?!?!
 I have become definite with the infinite, knowing my true purpose, my plan and my Spirit-calling.